 Types of Systems

-There are two kinds of professional home automation systems in our review: whole-house automation and home security systems.
-Whole-house automation systems from Control4, Crestron, Elan, RTI, Savant and URC tend to be more expensive but have more features and connectivity, especially in terms of home theaters.
-Whole-home automation usually requires custom wiring and programming, which can take weeks to prepare in some cases.
+Whole-house automation systems from Control4, Crestron, Elan, RTI, Savant and URC are more expensive than security systems, but they offer more flexibility and connectivity, particularly with home theaters.
+They also require custom wiring and programming, which can take weeks to prepare in some cases.

-Home security systems such as ADT, Monitronics, Protection 1 and Vivint, primarily focus on home security but offer home automation upgrades.
-These upgrades do not approach the same level of complexity or customization that whole-house automation companies offer, notably with a lack of home theater integration.
-This professional solution is usually more affordable and includes home security monitoring.
-Mobile apps are common in both system types.
+Home security systems such as ADT and Vivint, focus on home security but offer automation upgrades.
+These upgrades aren't as complex or customizable as whole-house automation systems, notably lacking home theater integration.
+However, these systems are often more affordable and include home security monitoring.

 Home Theater Integration

-This is the single most expensive part of a whole-home automation system.
-This is because of the controllers that allow you to send audio and video to rooms throughout your home.
-The rest of the cost associated with home theaters comes from audio equipment, such as speakers and amplifiers, and video equipment such as projectors, TVs and AV receivers.
+A home theater is the most expensive part of a whole-home automation system because it requires special controls to send audio and video to rooms throughout your home.
+The rest of the cost associated with home theaters comes from audio equipment, such as speakers and amplifiers, and video equipment such as projectors and TVs.

-When you decide you want a home automation system, aside from setting a reasonable budget, there are only two things you need to consider: what and who.
-Getting what you want is as simple as finding the right focus for your smart home.
+When you decide to buy a smart home system, aside from setting a sensible budget, there are only two things to consider: what and who.
+Getting what you want means finding the right focus for your smart home.
 From there, decide who should install it.
-Here are a few tips to help you decide the what and who of your smart home system.
+Here are some tips to help you decide the what and who of your smart home.

 Determine Your Focus

 Focus only on features you want.
-As a general rule, whole-home automation has elements of control, security, utilities and entertainment.
-Home security companies offer the first three but have no support for entertainment.
+Whole-home automation has elements of control, security, utilities and entertainment.
+However, systems sold by security companies don't do entertainment.
 These categories are not mutually exclusive; for example, lighting plays a role in all four.
-Once you have a focus, you can go to a dealer and tell them what you want to do.
+Once you know your focus, you can find a dealer to make it happen.

-Control – These devices add convenience by helping you create schedules, rules and smartphone controls.
-Common examples are light switches, garage door openers, thermostats and window treatments.
+- Control – These devices make your everyday life at home convenient by helping you create schedules, rules and smartphone controls for things like light switches, garage door openers, thermostats and window treatments.

-Security – Technology in this category protects your family, belongings and property by monitoring for and deterring intruders.
+- Security – These devices protect your family and property by monitoring for and deterring intruders.
 Examples are door sensors, motion detectors, smoke detectors, smart locks, security cameras and sirens.

-Utilities – Using these devices, you can improve your home’s energy efficiency, which helps you save on gas, electric or water bills.
+- Utilities – Using these devices, you can improve your home’s energy efficiency to help save on gas, electric or water bills.
 Examples include thermostats, sprinkler controllers, leak detectors and window treatments.

-Entertainment – These are audio-video devices and home theater equipment.
+- Entertainment – This category includes audio-video devices and home theater equipment.
 Universal remotes sometimes work with DIY smart homes to control TVs, home audio systems and streaming sticks.

 Most major cities have a few home automation dealers.
 To find the right one for you, it’s a good idea to get competing quotes from the integrators in your area.
 With quotes in hand, learn about each dealer’s certifications, setup process and whether it can help you get security monitoring services.

-Certifications – Look for dealers that are members of the Custom Electronic Design and Installation Association, or CEDIA.
+- Certifications – Look for dealers that are members of the Custom Electronic Design and Installation Association, or CEDIA.
 CEDIA has a strong code of ethics and helps installers stay up to date with the latest technology certifications.
-In addition to CEDIA membership, make sure the dealer is certified to work with popular home automation products.
+Also, look for a dealer that's trained to work with the smart home products you want.

-System Setup – Choose a dealer only after it gives you a detailed explanation of the changes it needs to make to your home such as removing drywall and installing wiring.
-If the dealer doesn’t give you a written contract of everything it plans to do before it starts, then find a dealer that will.
-A verbal contract is an invitation to overpriced installations that can bust your budget.
+- System Setup – Choose a dealer only after they give you a detailed explanation of the changes they need to make to your home such as removing drywall and installing wiring.
+If the dealer won’t give you a written contract that lists everything they plan to do before they start, then find a dealer that will.
+Verbal contracts lead to overpriced projects.